-

 Most 9 irons are 44 degrees.

-Clubs with a P stamped on the bottom range from 47 to 50 deg
+Clubs with a P stamped on the bottom range from 47 to 50 deg1 user liked this post.

 https://www.golfonline.co.uk/callaway-razr-x-hl-irons-graphite-shaft